Strengthening Rural Youth Development through Enterprise

-The second phase of the program, STRYDE 2.0, is based on the successes and lessons learned from the first phase.
-STRYDE 2.0 will work with an additional 48,015 youth (50 percent of whom will be women) and include new geographies, expanding into Tanzania and new districts in northern Uganda.
-Launched in August 2014, this phase will run through July 2019.
+The second phase of the program, STRYDE 2.0, was based on the successes and lessons learned from the first phase.
+STRYDE 2.0 worked with an additional 53,000 youth (51 percent of total STRYDE participants were women) and included new geographies, expanding into Tanzania and new districts in northern Uganda.
+Launched in August 2014, this phase ran through 2019.

 A key component of the STRYDE 2.0 model was sustainability.
-The program will develop the capacity of system actors – local public and private sector partners – to enable them to take on key functions of the model so that the impact can be sustained after the end of the five-year program.
-Nearly 40 percent of the participants in STRYDE 2.0 will be trained by partner organizations.
-To ensure quality delivery of these trainings, partner organizations will be trained and their delivery and impact monitored.
+The program developed the capacity of system actors – local public and private sector partners – to enable them to take on key functions of the model so that the impact can be sustained after the end of the five-year program.
+30 percent of the participants in STRYDE 2.0 were trained by partner organizations.
+To ensure quality delivery of these trainings, partner organizations trainings were monitored.